sarendis56/Jailbreak_Detection_RCS/README.md

 ### 2. Download Models

-The project supports multiple vision-language models.
-For the main experiments, we support LLaVA, Qwen, and InternVL.
+The project supports multiple vision-language models such as LLaVA, Qwen, and InternVL.
 Download all required models:

 ```bash
 python download_models.py